Web3NL/motoko-book/src/internet-computer-programming-concepts/basic-memory-persistence.md

 The state of the actor may change during an [update](/internet-computer-programming-concepts/actors.html#public-shared-update) or [oneway](/internet-computer-programming-concepts/actors.html#public-shared-oneway) function call.
 Data provided as arguments (or data generated without arguments in the function itself) could be *stored* inside the actor.

+## Canister main memory
+Every actor running in a canister has access to a 4GB main 'working' memory (in Feb 2023).
+This is like the RAM memory of a process running on Linux.

+Code in actors directly acts on main memory:
+- The state of (top-level) mutable and immutable variables is stored in main memory.
+- Public and private functions that read and write state do so from and to main memory.
+- Imported classes from modules are instantiated in main memory.
+- Imported functions from modules operate on main memory.
+- Same for any other imported item.

-## Memory Persistence across function calls
+### Memory Persistence across function calls
 Consider the actor from our [previous example](/internet-computer-programming-concepts/actors.html#a-simple-actor) with only the mutable variable `latestComment` and the functions `readComment` and `writeComment`:
 ```motoko
 {{#include _mo/basic-memory-persistence.mo:a}}
 ```

-Calling the update function `writeComment` [*mutates*](/common-programming-concepts/mutability.html) the state of the mutable variable `latestComment`.
-For instance, we could call `writeComment` with an argument `"Motoko is great!"` and the variable `latestComment` will be set to that value.
+The mutable variable `latestComment` is stored in main memory.
+Calling the update function `writeComment` [*mutates*](/common-programming-concepts/mutability.html) the state of the mutable variable `latestComment` in main memory.

+For instance, we could call `writeComment` with an argument `"Motoko is great!"`.
+The variable `latestComment` will be set to that value in main memory.
 The mutable variable now has a *new state*.
 Another call to `readComment` would return the new value.

 ### Service upgrades and memory
 Now, suppose we would like to *extend the functionality* of our service by adding another *public shared function* (like the [`deleteComment`](/internet-computer-programming-concepts/actors.html#a-simple-actor) function).
 We would need to write the function in Motoko, edit our original Motoko source file and go through the deployment process again.

-**The redeployment of our actor will wipe out the memory state of the actor!**
+**The redeployment of our actor will wipe out the main memory state of the actor!**

 There are two main ways to upgrade the functionality of a service without resetting the *memory state* of the mutable variables (like `latestComment)` of the underlying actor.